tfausak/tfausak.github.io/_posts/2013-02-17-testing-a-node-js-http-server-with-mocha.md

 {% endhighlight %}

 With that out of the way, it's on to the actual tests.
-Since the server is so simple, it stands to reason that the tests are, too.
+Since the server does so little, it stands to reason that there won't be much to the tests.
 All they do is check the status code and response body.
 Exactly what you'd expect.

 {% highlight javascript %}
 var assert = require('assert'),